zzhangjii/learning-library/workshops/on-prem-wls-to-accs/LabGuide300.md

 ### **STEP 1**: Create Database Instance in Cloud

 - Sign in to Oracle Cloud My Services.
-- Click  Dashboard menu near the upper left corner of the page, and select
+- Click  Dashboard menu near the upper left corner of the page, and select Database.

 - Click on create instance